secureosv/pythia/examples/seastar_do_with.md

 Auto Build Seastar
 ----------
+the build script below for ubuntu (or linuxmint) is automatically run the first time you compile this markdown using this command:
+`pythia seastar_do_with.md`

 @https://github.com/scylladb/seastar.git
 ```bash
 sudo apt-get install libaio-dev ninja-build ragel libhwloc-dev libnuma-dev libpciaccess-dev libcrypto++-dev libboost-all-dev libxen-dev libxml2-dev xfslibs-dev